viamrobotics/docs/docs/components/movement-sensor/_index.md

 ## Supported Models

-To use your GPS, IMU, accelerometer, or other movement sensor with Viam, check whether one of the following [built-in models](#built-in-models) or {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} supports your movement sensor.
+To use your GPS, IMU, accelerometer, or other movement sensor with Viam, check whether one of the following [built-in models](#built-in-models) or [modular resources](#modular-resources) supports your movement sensor.

 {{< readfile "/static/include/create-your-own-mr.md" >}}